birkirbrynjarsson/deploy-sql-package/README.md

-# sql-packages
+# MSSQL Deploy
-Automated database deployment tool that runs 'SqlPackage' from 'Microsoft' based on a JSON configuration file
+Automated SQL Server deployment tool that runs 'SqlPackage' and 'SqlCmd' based on JSON configuration

 ## Requirements

-`ms-sql-deploy` requires an installation of [_SqlPackage_](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download?view=sql-server-2017) and [_SqlCmd_](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-2017) from _Microsoft_
+`mssql-deploy` requires an installation of [_SqlPackage_](https://docs.microsoft.com/en-us/sql/tools/sqlpackage-download?view=sql-server-2017) and [_SqlCmd_](https://docs.microsoft.com/en-us/sql/tools/sqlcmd-utility?view=sql-server-2017) from _Microsoft_

 `SqlPackage` should be accessible from a directory on `PATH` or installed at `%ProgramFiles%\Microsoft Sql Server\150\DAC\bin\SqlPackage.exe` on _Windows_.